Ag Apolloni: Poetry

-Critical books
+Literary criticism

 In addition to his fiction, Apolloni has written several works of literary criticism and theory.
 He has published two monographs: Postmodern Parable (2010), based on his master’s thesis, is a study of Rexhep Qosja, considered the first postmodern Albanian writer; and The Paradigm of Proteus (2012), based on his doctoral dissertation, is a study of Ismail Kadare’s The General of the Dead Army, the most widely translated Albanian novel.

 In 2016, he published Konica’s Suitcase, a collection of essays addressing various aspects of Albanian literature, including language, literary value, major authors, and key works.
 In 2019, he released Commentum, a multi-volume critical project in which he discusses the works of Aristotle, Friedrich Nietzsche, Bertolt Brecht, Nikos Kazantzakis, Miguel de Unamuno, Jorge Luis Borges, Ernesto Sabato, Cesare Pavese, Umberto Eco, and others.

-In 2025, Apolloni published The Prague Preachings, a book that includes the lectures he delivered at Charles University, where he discussed World Literature and writers such as Goethe, Paul Valéry, Joseph Conrad, Franz Kafka, and others.
+In 2025, Apolloni published The Prague Lectures, a book that includes the lectures he delivered at Charles University, where he discussed World Literature and writers such as Goethe, Paul Valéry, Joseph Conrad, Franz Kafka, and others.

+Reception

+The reception of Apolloni’s fiction has been discussed by several literary critics, scholars, and academics.
+Dutch literary theorist Mieke Bal (University of Amsterdam) described Glimmer of Hope, Glimmer of Flame as: "A docu-novel that narrates the horrors of war, staying close to the experiences of the victims and yet avoiding excessive pathos: this is Ag Apolloni’s gift to the world.
+It is a literary masterpiece worth being turned into a film."
+Czech critic Julie Ginzberg described Apolloni as “no conformist at all,” stating that “his critical pen spares no one.”
+Professor Zdeněk Svoboda described the novel The Howl of the Wolf as a complex and challenging work requiring attentive reading, adding that it is “rooted in the contemporary world and open to dialogue.”